rohitjha/brainfuck/README.md

 Installation
 -----------
 Simply running 'make' at the command prompt will create the executable named 'bf' in the current working directory.
-For proper installation, run these commands at the command prompt:
+For proper installation, run these three commands at the command prompt:

 $ make

 $ make install (as root/superuser)

+$ make clean (to remove temporary files and the executable in the current directory)

-To deinstall/uninstall, run this command:
+To deinstall/uninstall, run this command as root/superuser:

-$ make deinstall (again, as root/superuser)
+$ make deinstall

 Usage